Is it possible to discuss the grammar controversy?

 As a parent, I see how experts emphasize math skills and reading habits.
 Parents are specifically told to count and read with their children.

 That shouldn’t go away, and neither should basic facts that parents (hopefully) cover with their children: colors, shapes, locations, etc. Grammar was removed from the classroom in the 1960’s; do today’s parents have the skills to speak casually with their children about grammar?
 My thought is that the lack of knowledge from parents makes grammar harder to teach as students didn’t receive a casual introduction to it like they do other common skills.

-I think the actual lack of grammar instruction from decades ago can be broken into four parts:
+I think the actual lack of grammar instruction from decades ago can be broken into five parts:

 - Parents do not know how to help with grammar at home.